guettli/golang-and-vscode/README.md

 Nice color theme.
 Overall vscode is a bit too colorful.

 Developing Go code means working with generated files in most cases.
 It would be great if vscode could display files which were generated with a different background color.
-Rule of thubmb: If the file contains `DO NOT EDIT`, then the background color should be different.
+Rule of thumb: If the file contains `DO NOT EDIT`, then the background color should be different.
 TODO: try to find a solution.

 From method signature of an interface: Show all methods which implement this signature.
 At the moment clicking on the signature shows all places where this method gets used.
 But I am often looking for the list of implementations.